Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

 Ultimately, our results in \Cref{fig:energies_peri}(a) and (b) illustrate how our RNN wavefunctions trained according to the different schedules constitute a converging sequence of states.
 It is common to take such a sequence of states and extrapolate the corresponding variational energies to the zero-variance limit~\cite{nomura_restricted_2017,kwon_effects_1998,becca2000stabilitydwavesuperconductivitytj,Sorella2001,hu_direct_2013,fu_variance_2023}.
 For a given system size $L$, an estimate of the zero-variance energy can be extracted with a linear fit through the variational energies and the corresponding variances obtained from each RNN wavefunction.
-After performing this linear fit through our best variational results\footnote{We perform our zero-variance extrapolation using the results from simulations with $s=1.0,2.0,4.0,r=0.158$ in addition to results from simulations with $s=2.0,4.0,r=0.25$.
-These simulations produced the best variational energies and the lowest variances of those variational energies, as seen in \Cref{fig:energies_peri}.}, we use the wild bootstrap method~\cite{wu_bootstrap}, which is a resampling technique used to improve the statistical accuracy of a regression.
+See \Cref{app:zero-var} for an example of our zero-variance extrapolation for $L=30$.
+After performing this linear fit through our best variational results~\footnote{We perform our zero-variance extrapolation using the results from simulations with $s=1.0,2.0,4.0,r=0.158$ in addition to results from simulations with $s=2.0,4.0,r=0.25$.
+These simulations produced the best variational energies and the lowest variances of those variational energies, as seen in \Cref{fig:energies_peri}.}, we improve the fit using the wild bootstrap method~\cite{wu_bootstrap}.
+The wild bootstrap method is a resampling technique used to improve the statistical accuracy of a regression.